istrate/cp4d/OpenShift-useful-commands.md

 Create a privileged pod<br>
 > oc set serviceaccount deployment/ce8 redhatsa<br>

 The storage used by the pod is ephemeral, it will disappear every time the pod is recreated.
-Assign Persistent Volume to the pod and data stored on the persisted volume will survive..<br>
+Assign Persistent Volume to the pod and data stored on the persisted volume will survive.<br>

 >  oc set volume deployment/ce8 --add --name=ce8   -t pvc --claim-size=20G -m /data<br>